planetarium/UniLibplanet/docs/basic_node.md

 - Text showing the `Hash` of the blockchain's tip.
 - Text showing the `Index` of the blockchain's tip.

+### Running in Background

+As a blockchain node, we need to make sure that the application isn't paused while in background.
+Otherwise, UI update together with mining and/or block syncing process will be hang when the application window is not in focus, and generally this is not how we would want a blockchain node to behave.
+Under the Unity Editor's menu, navigate to `Edit` → `Project Settings` → `Player` and make sure `Run In Background` option is enabled.

 ### Creating a Scene

 Perform the following step by step in Unity Editor: